Sven Oftedal (politician): Biography

-After graduating at the Stavanger Cathedral School in 1923, he went to the University of Oslo to study medicine.
+After graduating from the Stavanger Cathedral School in 1923, he went to the University of Oslo to study medicine.
 He graduated Cand.med. in 1930.
 He served at Stavanger Hospital from 1931 to 1932.
 Oftedal established himself as a private practice doctor in Stavanger from 1933 to 1941.
-He was elected as member of Stavanger City Council from 1934 to 1940.
+He was elected as a member of Stavanger City Council from 1934 to 1940.